HL7/uv-pocd/input/pagecontent/mappingsdc.md

 Summary of the mandatory requirements for the BirthWeight:
 - One code in Observation.code which must have
     - a fixed Observation.code.coding.system='http ://loinc.org'
-    - a fixed Observation.code.coding.code= '8339-4'
+    - a fixed Observation.code.coding.code= '29463-7'
+	- an additional Observation.code.coding.code= '8339-4' shall be provided, to indicate that the value applies to an infant
     - Other additional Codings are allowed in Observation.code- e.g. more specific LOINC Codes, SNOMED CT concepts, system specific codes.
 All codes SHALL have an system value
 - Either one Observation.valueQuantity or, if there is no value, one code in Observation.DataAbsentReason
     - Each Observation.valueQuantity must have: